UBC-STAT/stat-545-guidebook/syllabus.md

 ## Annotated Resources

-Here are some resources to learn more about each of the tools we're using.
+Here are the resources we will be referring to throughout the course, along with a brief description of the resource.

-Prominent resources:
+Overarching resources:

 1. <http://stat545.com>
     - As mentioned earlier, this website can be thought of as a textbook for STAT 545/547.